TrueLabCreations/http-reverse-proxy/README.md

     |- server2_test_com-key.pem
 ```

-Compile and run the project.
+Compile and run the Typescript project or just run the Javascript version.

 In the browser address bar on the same machine type:
 http://server1.test.com

 The browser should be redirected to an https connection.
 This connection should display an error in the browser
-stating that the connection is not secure.
-This error is due to the use of the self signed certificates which do
-not have a trusted certificate authority.
-Select the option to open the page anyway (this varies by prowser).
+stating that the connection is not secure.Select the option to open the page anyway (this varies by prowser).

 This should bring up the hello message from server1.